Skip to main content

 Step 2: inspect the result row

-Every output line is normalized to BenchmarkRunResult.
+Every output line is normalized to BenchmarkRunResult (a standardized result row for one benchmark task).
 You should expect fields like:

 • task_id